 Lynch syndrome is an inherited condition which puts people at a much higher risk of developing bowel cancer, as well as increasing the risk of other cancers including ovarian, stomach and womb cancer.
-An estimated 175,000 people have Lynch syndrome in the UK, but less than 5% know they have the condition.
+Research shows that there could be over 200,000 people with Lynch syndrome but 95% don’t know they have it.

 How can I find out if I have Lynch syndrome?

 If you are diagnosed with bowel cancer you should be tested for Lynch syndrome at diagnosis – something we’ve blogged about before.
 If you’re worried that your family may have Lynch syndrome, tell your doctor if:

 - Three or more of your family members in more than two generations have bowel cancer or a Lynch syndrome-related cancer, and

 - At least one of these family members was aged under 50 when they were diagnosed, and

 - One of these family members is a first degree relative of the other two.

 What does being tested involve?